 The stats also show us that employees who work for companies that invest in personal branding have a 27% chance to feel pretty optimistic about the brand’s future.

-25. Online communities will most likely become the new personal branding trend in 2021.
+25. Online communities were said to become the new personal branding trend in 2021.

 (Brands On Brands)